Fashion Business Careers & Salary Information

 LIM College is Where Business Meets Fashion, but what is the business side of fashion all about?
 Welcome to our 101 section.
 Here you will find general information about how the fashion industry works, fashion business careers and salaries, specific career paths, and other resources to help you as you consider your future in the world of fashion.

-Here are just a few possible fashion business careers you can have:
+Here are just a few possible fashion careers you could have:

 • Fashion Buyer